Graphical Finite Population Sampling: Introduction

 The second-order inclusion probabilities (SIP) can be represented in matrix form as follows

 Also entropy of design $\bm{p}$ is defined as

 Now consider $y_k, x_k, k\in U$ as the main and auxiliary variables respectively.
-The main goal of sampling is typically to estimate parameters such as the population total, denoted by,
+The primary goal of sampling is typically to estimate parameters such as the population total, denoted by,

-The estimation of parameters involving total estimation and its variance is based on the designs, FIP, and SIP.
-We can estimate $Y$ unbiasedly by the Narain-Horvitz-Thompson (Narain, 1951; Horvitz and Thompson, 1952) estimator (NHT),
+The estimation of parameters including a total and its variance is based on the designs, FIP, and SIP.
+Given $\pi_k>0$ for all $k\in U$, an unbiased estimate of $Y$ is the Narain-Horvitz-Thompson \citep{nar:51, hor:tho:52} estimator (NHT),

 with